kvbc/lamp/README.md

 # TO-DO

+- Clean up the scarpet code
+- Clean up this README
-- Actually handle `char` cuz i don't think it's working
+- Actually handle `char` cuz I don't think it's working
 - Make conditional jump instructions pop off their `A`s and `B`s
 - Create a `const` instruction for setting constants
 - Create an `idx` instruction that pushes the top index